Out of Eden Walk: Connecting Humanity

 Out of Eden Walk’s University Outreach program—led by journalist, professor, and writer Don Belt—used HomeStories in a summer course for two dozen NYU Shanghai students based on the principles of slow storytelling and the Out of Eden Walk.
 During the workshop, along with weekly lectures and assigned reading, students practiced exploratory, neighborhood-based eyewitness reporting and captured the essence of their hometowns in digital multimedia narratives.
 The course taught NYU Shanghai’s Chinese students to walk slowly, look deeply, and view their home environments from a new perspective, through the eyes of a global storyteller.

-With chief cartographer Jeff Blossom from the Harvard Center for Geographic Analysis (CGA), Out of Eden Walk produces interactive storytelling maps that take viewers through regions and cities along the Out of Eden Walk Trail.
+- MAPPINGWith chief cartographer Jeff Blossom from the Harvard Center for Geographic Analysis (CGA), Out of Eden Walk produces interactive storytelling maps that take viewers through regions and cities along the Out of Eden Walk Trail.
 Jeff collaborates with partners along the Out of Eden Walk route to teach mapping and its relationship to meaningful, data-based storytelling.
-Jeff also directs Out of Eden Walk’s carto-education program, teaching webinars and conducting in-person school and professional development events, to equip all-level students with GIS design and literacy development.
+Jeff also directs Out of Eden Walk’s carto-education program, teaching webinars and conducting in-person school and professional development events, to equip all-level students with GIS design and literacy development.Interactive storytelling maps provide in-depth, immersive experience of urban and rural locales along the Out of Eden Walk route—and an introduction to the people who inhabit them.Walking KolkataWalking YangonKinks Map

 “The River Roads of India,” produced in partnership with Esri, is a special immersive story map that takes viewers through The Indus, The Ganges, and The Brahmaputra waterways, examining a looming water crisis with photo, video, and narrative content documented on the Out of Eden Walk.